 Procedure

-Nominations for the NVBMB prize 2026 should be sent by email to the secretary of the NVBMB, prof. dr. Arjan Kortholt (nvbmb@kncv.nl) before December 31st, 2025.
+Nominations for the NVBMB prize 2027 should be sent by email to the secretary of the NVBMB, dr. Anne Wentink (nvbmb@kncv.nl) before December 1st, 2026.
 Nominations can be made by any academic staff member working at a Dutch research institute.
 Self-nominations are not accepted.
 Nominations should include a brief CV, publication list, and a brief description of the scientific achievements (max one page).

 Nominations are judged by an independent jury on the criteria mentioned above.
 The selected winner will be informed in the first quarter of the new year.
-The winner is expected to organize a one-day meeting in the fall of that year on the topic of his or her interest.
+The winner is expected to organize a one-day meeting in the spring of 2028 on the topic of his or her interest.

 Dr. Nico Claassens obtained his PhD in 2017 on the topic of membrane protein production using innovative genetic designs.
 He then moved to Potsdam, Germany for postdoctoral studies at the Systems and Synthetic Metabolism group of the Max Planck Institute for Molecular Plant Physiology, supported by a NWO Rubicon fellowship.
 During this time, he made a major breakthrough by successfully implementing a synthetic pathway for the fixation of the one-carbon substrates CO2 and formate in a bacterium, for which he used his expertise in genetic engineered obtained during his PhD studies.
 In 2019, Dr. Claassens was awarded an NWO Veni grant to return to Wageningen University, where he now has a position as assistant professor in Microbial Synthetic Metabolism.